Assisting the Grading of a Handwritten General Chemistry Exam with Artificial Intelligence

 \subsubsection{Problem types}

-Previous experiences have shown that multimodal AI does oftentimes succeed in reading handwriting, but still fails interpreting scientific diagrams and graphs~\cite{polverini24,kortemeyer2024grading,kortemeyer2025assessing,kortemeyer2025multilingual}.
+Previous experiences have shown that multimodal AI does often succeed in reading handwriting, but still fails to interpret scientific diagrams and graphs~\cite{polverini24,kortemeyer2024grading,kortemeyer2025assessing,kortemeyer2025multilingual}.
 A straightforward filtering mechanism is thus to exclude any problem parts that have graphical components, namely ``Drawing'' and ``Graphing'' (see Fig.~\ref{fig:types}), i.e., filter for the remaining problem parts that are purely textual or require nothing more than recognizing the position of a cross in multiple-choice problems..